 Most propellers can be pitch changed two inches up or down.
 The propellers blade can only be changed approximately 70% of its blade area.
 Where the blade meets the hub is unchangeable.
 A pitch change is not going to be true to what a new propeller would be but is a viable option to correct the propellers load on the engine.

 CHOOSING A PROP

 The correct propeller size is one that achieves your boats maximum designed speed while operating within your engines maximum RPM range.
 There are many propeller styles available to confuse you but it all comes down to this: What propeller achieves your needs?
-Generally for maximum speed a three blade is your best choice.
-In some boats a four blade will be a good choice as they perform well and are smoother and offer better acceleration.
-For boaters that require maximum acceleration without a significant speed loss the mercury high five is a good choice.
-In summary it really comes down to you and what your expectations and budget are.
+Generally for maximum speed a three-blade is your best choice.
+In some boats a four-blade will be a good choice as they perform well and are smoother and offer better acceleration.
+For boaters that require maximum acceleration without a significant speed loss then a stainless five-blade may be a good choice.
+In summary, it really comes down to you and what your expectations and budget are.

 If you are a boater that only requires a propeller that delivers maximum speed and have no concern with water skiing and water sports, than a three blade propeller is a good choice and will perform to your expectation.
 If you desire a good performing propeller that delivers better acceleration without a significant amount of top speed loss then we recommend a four blade prop.
 If you desire good top speed and maximum thrust, as well as smooth operation for water skiers, and cost is not a concern then the mercury high five is our recommendation.